Moral psychology: Value-behavior consistency

 In looking at the relations between moral values, attitudes, and behaviors, previous research asserts that there is less correspondence between these three aspects than one might assume.
 In fact, it seems to be more common for people to label their behaviors with a justifying value rather than having a value beforehand and then acting on it.
 There are some people that are more likely to act on their personal values: those low in self-monitoring and high in self-consciousness, due to the fact that they are more aware of themselves and less aware of how others may perceive them.
 Self-consciousness here means being literally more conscious of yourself, not fearing judgement or feeling anxiety from others.
-Social situations and the different categories of norms can be telling of when people may act in accordance with their values, but this still isn't concrete either.
+Social situations and the different categories of norms can be telling of when people may act in accordance with their values, but this still is not concrete either.
 People will typically act in accordance with social, contextual and personal norms, and there is a likelihood that these norms can also follow one's moral values.
 Though there are certain assumptions and situations that would suggest a major value-attitude-behavior relation, there is not enough research to confirm this phenomenon.